Air Fryer Irish Soda Bread Recipe (Ninja Air Fryer)

 1. Cook on the air fry setting at 320°F for 30 minutes for a single loaf, or 20 minutes for two smaller loaves

-2. Add additional cooking time in 5-minute increments as needed, until a toothpick inserted into the center of the loaf comes out clean
+2. Add additional cooking time in 5-minute increments as needed, until crust is golden brown and a toothpick inserted into the center of the loaf comes out clean

 quick air fryer irish soda bread with raisins